SwethaVipparla/SwethaVipparla/README.md

  - :zap: I received the Generation Google Scholarship (Asia-Pacific)'21 award.
 I am one among the 66 students selected in Asia Pacific.
  - :zap: I am one of the 200 Selected Candidates out of 27,643 applicants from 2,800 Colleges for the Women Engineers (WE) Scholar'21 Program with 100% free scholarship.
  - :zap: I am an ICPC-Asia Kanpur Regionalist'21.
- - 📫 How to reach me: swetha.vipparla@students.iiit.ac.in
+ - 📫 How to reach me: swetha.vipparla20@gmail.com
  - 📝 [My LinkedIn](https://www.linkedin.com/in/swethavipparla/)
  - 🌐 [My Website](https://swethavipparla.github.io/)